Skip to content

 What the buyer receives

-• A document request list for gaps affecting the diligence exception schedule
+• An AD-by-AD exception list ready for the diligence exception schedule

 Who uses the output